Tree invariants and Milnor linking numbers with indeterminacy: Proof of Main Theorem

 (note that the index sets defined in \eqref{eq2:I_j} of Lemma \ref{lem:basepoint-change}, subjected to the above inductive process yield all subsets $J\subsetneq [n]$ with trunks $k\in J$).
 Letting $\Delta_Z(n;t):=\gcd(\Gamma_Z)$, we conclude that

 and thus $\bar{Z}_{n;t}(L)$ is invariant under the basepoint changes.

-Invariance of $\overline{Z}_{n;t}(G_L)$ under Reidemeister moves follows immediately form Lemma \ref{lem:reidemeister}, if there are no basepoints on the interacting strands locally.
+Invariance of $\overline{Z}_{n;t}(G_L)$ under Reidemeister moves follows immediately from Lemma \ref{lem:reidemeister}, if there are no basepoints on the interacting strands locally.
 If a move involves basepoints, we may slide them away obtaining a diagram $G'_L$, then using \eqref{eq:bar-Z-cong}, Lemma \ref{lem:reidemeister} applied to $G'_L$ yields the claim.
 The link homotopy invariance of $\overline{Z}_{n;t}(G_L)$ follows from the fact that tree diagram do not have arrows with a head and tail on the same component.
-Thus crossing changes within a given component of $L$, do not affect the value of $\overline{Z}_{n;t}(L)$. \end{proof} \begin{proof}[Proof of Corollary \ref{cor:bar-mu-bar-Z}] Recall that we claim
+Thus crossing changes within a given component of $L$ do not affect the value of $\overline{Z}_{n;t}(L)$. \end{proof} \begin{proof}[Proof of Corollary \ref{cor:bar-mu-bar-Z}] Recall that we are trying to show that

 After a possible link homotopy of $L$ we may assume $L\simeq \widehat{\ell}$ for some string link $\ell$, c.f. \cite{Habegger-Lin:1990}.
 Using \eqref{eq:bar-mu-sigma} and Theorem \ref{thm:tree=mu},

 and from Main Theorem,